hauntshadow/CS3535/inq_rep4/README.md

 We want to see how long it takes for a song to get compared to a group of segments.

 #Questions
-1. How do we find the amount of time it took for segments to get compared?
+1. How do we find out the amount of time it took for one segment to get compared to another?
-2. How do we find out the amount of time it took for one segment to get compared to another?
+2. How do we find the amount of time it took for a group of segments to get compared to a song?

 #Resources
 1. [Python Time API]